Kandilli, Zonguldak

-Kandilli, formerly Armutçuk, is a town near Karadeniz Ereğli in Zonguldak Province, Turkey.
-The town was renamed in 2003 from Armutçuk.
+Kandilli (before 2003: Armutçuk) is a town in Ereğli District, Zonguldak Province, Turkey.
+Its population is 2,573 (2022).

-Kandilli is located on top of a mountain about 10 km north east of Eregli and about 40 km west of Zonguldak city.
+Kandilli is located on top of a mountain about 10 km north east of Karadeniz Ereğli and about 40 km west of Zonguldak city.
 It is about 1 km from the coast of the Black Sea but due to the precipitous cliffs it is not readily accessible.
 Kandilli used to have a small port facility at the bottom of the cliffs which was accessible using a funicular railway contraption which was still operable as of 2002.

 The main industry of the town is a coal mine producing black coal.
 A railway exists from Kandilli to the port at Eregli but is not in use.
 The route of the railway is scenic and has been suggested by local entrepreneurs as a possible tourist railway.